sanderk92/aws-cdk-template/README.md

 - Create a new root account with access key
 - Run `aws config` and configure the root access key
-- Set env variable `CDK_ACCOUNT` to the account id
+- Set env variable `CDK_ACCOUNT` to the account id (the number can be found in the account arn)
 - Run `cdk deploy Permissions`
 - Remove the access key for the root account